alexandru-pestritu/InternshipDevopsTremend/2_docker/readme.md

 # Docker Containerization

+## Docker Hub Repository
+The docker image built using the Github Actions workflow can be found at this URL: https://hub.docker.com/r/alehh69/my-calculator

 ## Local testing
 To build the Docker image locally we need to navigate to the directory where the `Dockerfile` is located and run the following command: `docker build -t calculator .`. `-t` tag is used to assign a name to the Docker image.